 Gede also explained that family members care for the elderly since there is no such thing as retirement pensions or Social Security for the elderly.
 He and his siblings support his ill and aging parents who are old for their 60 years, having spent a hard life supporting their growing families, now fully dependent upon their children for survival.

 There’s nothing romantic and enticing about such a lifestyle.
-Its a life of hard work and never ending hardship and responsibility.
-And if, a person(s) coming from a traditional city or suburban life believes they’ll find ultimate happiness living off the grid, off the land, we admire their courage while wondering how long they’ll last.
+It’s a life of hard work and never-ending hardship and responsibility.
+And if a person(s) coming from a traditional city or suburban life believes they’ll find ultimate happiness living off-the-grid, off the land, we admire their courage while wondering how long they’ll last.
 We’re all products of our environment.

-We often wonder if the smiles on those beautiful faces of the locals is kindness and appreciation to those who visit their land providing jobs with minimal pay or, if in fact, the simplicity of their lives truly brings them joy.
+We often wonder if the smiles on those beautiful faces of the locals are kindness and appreciation to those who visit their land providing jobs with minimal pay or if in fact, the simplicity of their lives truly brings them joy.
 If that’s the case, it doesn’t mean that those of us used to “more” of everything would find such a life easy and rewarding, peaceful and stress free.

 |Once we parked on the distant street we walked down this road to the biggest supermarket in Negara, Beli Lebih, which supposedly carries many “western” foods.
-As hard as we looked we were unable to find many items on our short list.|
+As hard as we looked we were unable to find many items on our shortlist.|

-Whenever we’ve lived on islands with less available amenities, we’ve met and come to know property owners who have transplanted from other countries to an island with a dream of a different life, stress free and uncomplicated.
+Whenever we’ve lived on islands with less available amenities, we’ve met and come to know property owners who have transplanted from other countries to an island with a dream of a different life, stress-free and uncomplicated.
 Little did they realize what was ahead.

 Once their vacation homes were built and occasionally occupied, they had a whole new set of concerns; finances, power outages, poor Internet connections, storm damage, difficulty finding needed supplies and services, constant wear and tear on their property from humidity and salt air, inconsistent workers and problematic renters.
 The list could go on and on.